-Kanchenjunga base camp trek is known as the “The five treasure houses of snows”.
+Kanchenjunga trek is known as the “The five treasure houses of snows”.
 It is also the third highest mountain in the world standing as less explored and the least known.
-The Kanchenjunga Circuit Trekking package has been designed for the adventurers looking for real challenges in the less traveled region located in the Eastern Nepal the border of Nepal and Sikkim.
+The Kanchenjunga base camp Circuit Trekking package has been designed for the adventurers looking for real challenges in the less-traveled region located in the Eastern Nepal the border of Nepal and Sikkim.
 In Kanchenjunga trek, you will pass through the majestic Himalayas and waterfalls, thickets of rhododendron and other highland forests.
 Also, you can enjoy the hospitality of different ethnic groups, and encounter various highland flora and fauna.
 This Kanchenjunga region, the thrilling place of Nepal, is declared as the gift of the Earth full of alpine grasslands, rocky outcrops, dense temperate, sub-tropical forests and low river valley.

-The villages tend to be more prosperous than elsewhere in Nepal, but further you go the more isolated the communities will be introduced to you.
+The villages tend to be more prosperous than elsewhere in Nepal, but further you go, the more isolated the communities will be introduced to you.
 An easy way to make friends is to join the locals for a heart-warming drink of hot tongba, the fermented millet drink of the East.
 Lush farmland and wooded valleys give way, higher up to breathtaking mountain scenery, which includes close-up views of Kanchenjunga Base Camp and distant panoramas of the mountains of the Khumbu.
 Monasteries, Chortens, temples, prayer walls are the representation of this area.

-Following the trekking route, blue sheep are mostly found here and it is also believed that the abominable snowman ‘YETI’ exists in the region.
-With this all the features, Kanchenjunga trekking has been the most popular trekking among the foreigners and one of the most demanded trekking package.
+Following the trekking route, blue sheep are mostly found here, and it is also believed that the abominable snowman ‘YETI’ exists in the region.
+With all the features, Kanchenjunga trekking has been the most popular trekking among the foreigners and one of the most demanded trekking package.
 If you ever wanted to test your mettle, wild Kanchenjunga is the place to begin.
 The rest will be history.

 Duration: 28 Days